Still using spreadsheets?

 If you’re like most marketers, spreadsheets have been a big part of your day-to-day work.
 Don’t get us wrong: spreadsheets are great for managing financial data and tracking business expenses, but they’re a terrible choice for content marketing workflows.
 It’s time for an upgrade.
 Marketers should make sure that they have a modern content approval process in place.

-Here are the 3 main aspects about spreadsheets that prevent you from reaching your content goals:
+Here are the 3 main aspects of spreadsheets that prevent you from reaching your content goals:

 The main issue when it comes to spreadsheets is that you can’t visualize how your posts are going to look.
 There are only rows of text which offer you zero context.
 It’s easier to see what stands out and is not on brand when you can showcase your work in a visual way.
 This is why teams that still use spreadsheets often give irrelevant feedback and make uninformed decisions.
 Content can’t be created at the highest quality when you’re missing context.